emile-66/doc-projs/start-sprint-jira/sprint-in-jira.md

 3. Name your issue.
 Press enter to add this issue to the sprint.

 4. To learn more about how to edit and configure issues, including adding subtasks, see [Create an issue and subtask](https://support.atlassian.com/jira-software-cloud/docs/create-an-issue-and-a-sub-task/).
-    **Note that you can only create subtasks if your adminstrator has enabled this feature.**

 5. You can organize your stories to be under [epics](https://www.atlassian.com/agile/tutorials/epics), which may span multiple sprints. *Epics help to group related issues that represent a larger initiative, making it easier to organize projects.*

 ## Step 3: Start sprint

 1. Click **Start sprint**.
-2. In the pop-up window, specify the details related to the sprint:
+2. In the pop-up window, specify the following details:
     - The name of the sprint.
-    - The duration and the start and end date.
+    - The duration or the start and end dates.

     ![specify details of sprint](sprint-details.png)